SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter40.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 40
-title: Chapter 40 - The Shape of Us Now
+Title: Chapter 40 - The Shape of Us Now
-layout: default
 ---

 ## Chapter 40: The Shape of Us Now